sylvain-delescluse/lmfr-web-mozaic-migration/README.md

 npm link
 ```

-Now you can directly use "lm-mosaic" command from the other project
+Now you can directly use "lm-mozaic" command from the other project

 ## Step 3 : Launch